GOP candidates navigate abortion minefield

 This is the third story in a series examining the impact of the fall of Roe v.
 Wade with the Supreme Court’s ruling last June in Dobbs v.
 Jackson Women’s Health Organization.

 Republican presidential contenders are navigating a minefield on the issue of abortion one year after Roe v.
-Wade was overturned, as candidates seek to appeal to the party’s anti-abortion base while keeping more moderate general election voters in mind.
+Wade was overturned, and candidates are seeking to appeal to the party’s anti-abortion base while keeping more moderate general election voters in mind.

 So far, the 2024 Republican field has offered differing positions.
 Florida Gov. Ron DeSantis and North Dakota Gov. Doug Burgum have signed six-week abortion bans.
 But former President Trump, who played a consequential role in the overturning of Roe v.
 Wade, is taking a relatively evasive approach.